never-lang/never/docs/tailrec.md

 }
 ```

-Mathematicians and computer scientists begain to think how this situation could be improved.
-Mathematicians noticed that when the recursion call is the last one results are evaluated differenlty.
-Function result is calculated as result of on immediate subproblem.
+Mathematicians and computer scientists began to think how this situation could be improved.
+Mathematicians noticed that when the recursion call is the last one results are evaluated differently.
+Function result is calculated as result of immediate subproblem.
 Thus, there are much fewer subproblems which are calculated.
 Computer scientists realized that the call can be optimized and avoided completely.
 Such recursive last calls turn into a loop which is executed again and again.
 In the above example the last function called is addition.
 How can it be turned into tail recursion?

 First, it needs to be the last call.
 Second, it needs parameter ```n```.
 Also we may notice that result is a sum of two previous values, lets name them ```a``` and ```b```.